9kg Gas Bottle Holder – Caravan Gas Regulator, Caravan Gas Fittings

 This was never a ban and even the recommendation vanished from the Standards many years ago.

-We know this for a fact because the gentleman that wrote that recommendation, as a member of the Standards Committee, worked for Elgas for many years.
+We know this for a fact because the gentleman that wrote that recommendation, Steve Reynolds our Technical Advisor for this blog, was a member of the Standards Committee, and worked for Elgas for many years.

 The Standards also make no reference whatsoever to the Coating Codes being for specific applications, like marine, caravans or other applications.